-RICK CLIMAN: Let's move now another potentially to (Moderator) contentious of negotiations, deal area protection provisions.
+Let's move now another potentially to contentious of negotiations, area protection provisions.
 These are the provisions that are requested by the buyer to help keep potential competing bidders at bay.
-There are a host of provisions in the buyer's draft of the acquisition documentation that can be categorized as deal protections.
+There are a host of provisions in the buyer's draft of the acquisition documentation that can categorized as deal protections.
 Let's tick through some of them now:

 First, we have the target's no-shop/no-talk covenant in Section 5.3(a) of the buyer's form of definitive acquisition agreement; you'll see an example [in Appendix J].
-This is a provision that precludes the buyer from soliciting competing acquisition proposals and, subject to a fiduciary exception, prohibits the buyer from even speaking with a bidder who submits an unsolicited competing acquisition proposal.93
+This is a provision that precludes the target from soliciting competing acquisition proposals and, subject to a fiduciary exception, prohibits the target from even speaking with a bidder who submits an unsolicited competing acquisition proposal.93